-Continues the detailed examination of financial accounting principles in ACC E271 with emphasis on valuation and disclosure practices pertaining to non-current assets, liabilities and stockholders equity.
+Continues the detailed examination of financial accounting principles in ACCE271 with emphasis on valuation and disclosure practices pertaining to non-current assets, liabilities and stockholders equity.
+ACCE272 can be taken before ACCE271.
+Substantial lab time will be required in the computer lab.